JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **asr stuff.Rmd** - Ancestral state reconstruction script for variant Herpestidae species

 **sex chromosome project updated.Rmd** - Master script used for analysis and testing, new & updated version of analysis scripts integrating all three mammal clades of interest, using data from Moura _et al._ (2024).
 Includes single-tree analyses using _phylolm_ (phylo. log regression) and multiPhylo analyses using _sensiPhy_.
-Currently being split into three separate scripts, with the goal of being able to run these with no modification.
+Now split into four separate scripts.

 **shapefile_stuff.Rmd** - A testbench script, mostly meant as an experiment in plotting shapefiles with ggplot to build Figure 2 in our paper.
 Allows for visualization of distributions for our mammal families of interest.